 Scaling out local food systems: New research published

-The local food sector is grappling with substantial challenges, according to a recent report, which points to high barriers to market entry in a supermarket-dominated system, inadequate infrastructure for local food processing and retail, and fragmented sector coordination as major hurdles to growing the 'critical' local food sector.
+The local food sector is grappling with substantial challenges, according to a recent report, creating high barriers to market entry in a supermarket-dominated system.
+This include inadequate infrastructure for processing and retail, and fragmented sector coordination as major hurdles to growth in the 'critical' local food sector.

 The report 'Growing the Local Food Sector: A Snapshot of Barriers and Solutions' shares findings from 44 interviews with local food sector practitioners, including growers, food processors, wholesalers, retailers, and public sector workers across the UK.
 The report outlines their insights on what should change to scale out local food systems.